gruntwork-io/docs/_docs-sources/pipelines/overview/configuration.md

 :::warning This page is under active development and is a work in progress, June 2024
 :::

 Pipelines behavior is primarily configured via a yaml file at `.gruntwork/config.yml` in your repository.
-Pipelines also reads `.mise.toml` at the root of the repository to determine what version of OpenTofu/Terraform and Terragrunt to use.
-(TODO: Link to our background on mise, why we use it)
+Pipelines also reads [.mise.toml](https://docs.gruntwork.io/pipelines/upgrading/upgrading-from-infrastructure-pipelines#adding-misetoml) at the root of the repository to determine what version of OpenTofu/Terraform and Terragrunt to use.

 A sample `config.yml` with a full set of options is below.